-In other words, most security professionals will tell you to minimize open ports and remove any unnecessary services, in particular FTP and Web Servers, so a typical hardening exercise involves removing these.
+In other words, most security professionals will tell you to minimize open ports and remove any unnecessary services, in particular, FTP and Web Servers, so a typical hardening exercise involves removing these.
 But if you actually need these for your application then you will need to provide security via other means.

-The latest Microsoft Security Policy covers literally thousands of settings that control functional operation and in turn security of a host, so deriving the best balanced build standard can be a painstaking task.
-The Center for Internet Security Benchmarks provide secure configuration guidance drawn from manufacturers like Microsoft and RedHat, combined with academic and security researcher input.
+The latest Microsoft Security Policy covers literally thousands of settings that control functional operation and in turn security of a host, so deriving the best-balanced build standard can be a painstaking task.
+The Center for Internet Security Benchmarks provides secure configuration guidance drawn from manufacturers like Microsoft and RedHat, combined with academic and security researcher input.
 They are available free of charge and provide full details for auditing for and remediating vulnerabilities from a comprehensive range of platforms.
 This is an area where automated tools are definitely an essential.